The safe use of cookware and bakeware

 Copper cookware conducts heat well, making it easy to control cooking temperatures.

-Copper cookware sold in Canada is generally coated with another metal that prevents the copper from coming into contact with food.
+Because copper is reactive, copper cookware sold in Canada is generally coated with another metal that prevents the copper from transferring into food.
 Small amounts of the coating can be dissolved by food, especially acidic food, when cooked or stored for long periods.
 Coated copper cookware can lose its protective layer if scoured.

 In the past, nickel was sometimes used to coat copper cookware.
 Such cookware should be used for decorative purposes only.
 Anyone allergic to nickel should always avoid nickel-coated cookware.